dragontaoran/SUGEN/README.md

 bgzip vcf_file
 tabix -p vcf -f vcf_file.gz
 ```
+We recommend users to store the SNP genotype or dosage data in VCF format, because there are far more analysis and output options available in SUGEN when using VCF files.

 ## Genetic Data File in Plain-Text Format
 This file should be tab-delimited.
 Missing data are denoted by *NA*.
 The rows represent genetic features, such as SNPs or genes.
 The columns represent study subjects.
 The 1st row contains the subject IDs.
 The 1st column contains the genetic feature IDs.
 An example is as follows: